 Services that are covered for you What you must pay when you get these services in-network Colorectal cancer screening For people 50 and older, the following are covered: Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.

 Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
-We cover: 1 oral evaluation every 6 months 1 cleaning every 6 months 1 fluoride treatment every 6 months 1 dental X-Ray per year, which may include: Intraoral, complete series of radiographic images Intraoral, periapical radiographic image Bitewing, single radiographic images Panoramic radiographic image Full mouth and panoramic images covered every 3 years.
-1 comprehensive oral exam every 3 years 1 simple extraction per year, which may include: Extraction, erupted tooth or exposed root \$0 copay for routine and comprehensive dental services covered under our supplemental benefit \$0 copay for Medicare- covered dental services
+We cover: 1 oral evaluation every 6 months 4 cleanings every year 1 fluoride treatment every 6 months 2 dental x-rays every year (Second x-ray only applies to Bitewing x-rays).
+X-Rays may include: Intraoral, periapical first radiographic image Intraoral, periapical each additional radiographic image Bitewing, single radiographic image, or Bitewings, two, three or four radiographic images; Intraoral, complete series of radiographic images; Panoramic radiographic images covered; 1 every 3 years 1 comprehensive oral exam every 3 years 1 filling per year, which may include: Amalgam, one or more surfaces, primary or permanent Resin-based composite, one to three surfaces, anterior, four or more surfaces involving incisal angle Resin-based composite, one or more surfaces, posterior 1 full mouth debridement every 2 years Scaling/root planing limited to 1 procedure per quadrant per year (deep cleaning).
+Periodontal maintenance, gingival irrigation, and localized delivery of antimicrobial agents, like Arestin®, are not covered, and the member is responsible for the additional charge, even though scaling/root planing is covered. \$0 copay for routine and comprehensive dental services covered under our supplemental benefit \$0 copay for Medicare- covered dental services